When to Downsize Your Home: 10 Signs It’s Time to Sell

 Thus, if you experience a significant drop in income, whether through retirement, salary cuts, or job loss, it’s easy to slip into one of those categories.
 This can be a sign that it’s time to move to a smaller place with a more affordable mortgage.

 It’s important to plan ahead for this possibility.
-As Swanson advises, “Seniors who want to avoid getting a part-time job … just to make ends meet need to calculate how much house they can afford in retirement.”
+Swanson says that seniors who want to avoid getting a part-time job just to make ends meet need to calculate how much house they can afford in retirement.

-“Living in a smaller space can reduce the mortgage payment, and cost less for utilities, property taxes, and maintenance,” says Timothy M. Kennedy, a mortgage loan originator and reverse mortgage specialist with US Mortgage Corp.
+“Living in a smaller space can reduce the mortgage payment, and cost less for utilities, property taxes, and maintenance,” says Timothy M. Kennedy, a reverse mortgage and retirement mortgage specialist with Movement Mortgage.

 “In the short term,” Kennedy continues, “those expenses may exceed that predetermined budget amount, but in the long term, downsizing can reduce monthly debt and increase monthly cash flow.”
 Downsizing before retirement can help pay for many of these costs.